 Training - Theoretical Orientation - Publications

 I was trained in many different modalities, and tailor my work according to what is most useful.
-I utilize psychoanalytic thought, Positive Psychology, Energy Psychology, Imago Relationship Therapy, Self Psychology, and Internal Family Systems Therapy.
+I utilize psychoanalytic thought, Positive Psychology, Energy Psychology, Imago Relationship Therapy for non-violent communication, Self Psychology, and Internal Family Systems Therapy.
 My main modes of practice are proven techniques such as cognitive behavioral interventions, mindfulness, psychodynamic therapy, imaginal healing, guided meditations, and energy work.

 I have been practicing therapy as well as different forms of meditation since 2003.
 I always continue to learn and strive to expand my own awareness and consciousness.